 Time: Somewhere in the late 1980s.

 Mood: Pissed off and not sufficiently in touch with her feelings.
 Again.

 It was one of those arguments that, if they don’t end a marriage outright, threaten it with premature extinction.
 Like most, it was my fault.
 Like most, it probably started over a small thing in the way that explosions start with a spark in a primer.
 Whatever it was, like an explosion, it quickly escalated to the well-worn phrase that those who are wrong always use at the end, “Okay, that’s it.
 I’m out of here!”

 And out the door I went.
-Down to the driveway I went.
-Into the car I went.
+And down to the driveway I went.
+And into the car I went.
 Out of the driveway and into the road I drove taking a hard left that would lead me down the right curve, then the left curve, then onto the main road.
-Halfway down this road I pulled the car over, turned off the engine and sat there listening to the June Bugs whirr in the warm summer evening.
+Halfway down this road I pulled the car over, turned off the engine, and sat there listening to the June Bugs whirr in the warm summer evening.